ericjiang97/ericjiang.dev/content/blog/20191011-delivering-impact-and-value/index.md

 tags: ['career']
 ---

-I love delivering impact, whether its making impact to whether its the end users, the business and by delivering awesome software solutions.
+I love delivering impact, whether its making impact to the end users, the business and by delivering awesome software solutions.
 I also love building the communities around me too.
 For today's blog post I just want to talk about why I want to deliver impact.

 # Mentoring, Teaching and Leading Others